samudeluca24/comp0035_pbl4/README.md

-# COMP0035 Problem based learning session 4: Data preparation
+# COMP0035 PBL 4: Data preparation

 ## Preparation

 ### Pre-requisite knowledge

-It is assumed you have already completed the **How to prepare a data set using pandas** activity in week 4.
+It is assumed you have already completed the "How to prepare a data set using pandas" activity in week 3 on Moodle.
 That activity introduces pandas, dataframes and the dataframe methods used in this session.

 The [pandas cheat sheet](pandas_cheat_sheet.md) in this repository lists the methods used in the 'how to' guide.

 ### Set-up

-This session you will be coding.
-You will need a coding environment that has Python and the pandas library.
+For this session you will need a coding environment that has Python and the pandas library.

 You can do this in a number of ways e.g.

-- Use an existing python project and install pandas (e.g. `pip install pandas`)
+- Use an existing python project (e.g. PBL1) and install pandas (e.g. `pip install pandas`)
-- Use a Jupyter notebook (in which case ignore the `print` commands as you don't need those in Jupyter e.g. the code would be `df.shape` and not `print(df.shape)`
+- Use a Jupyter notebook.
+For Jupyter ignore the `print` commands as you don't need those in Jupyter e.g. the code would be `df.shape` and not `print(df.shape)`.
 - Create a new python project by creating a copy of the GitHub classroom assignment] as follows:

-1. Accept the [GitHub classroom assignment]() to create a new repo, copy the URL of the newly created repo
+1. Accept the [GitHub classroom assignment](https://classroom.github.com/a/tCMpWiZx) to create a new repo
-2. Create a project in your Python coding environment (e.g. PyCharm, VS Code, Atom, PythonAnywhere etc) by cloning from the URL
+2. Copy the URL of the newly created repo
-3. Create a venv (PBL1 explained how to create a venv)
+3. Create a project in your Python coding environment (e.g. PyCharm, VS Code, Atom, PythonAnywhere etc) by cloning from the URL
-4. Install pandas (PBL 1 explained how to add packages to a venv e.g. `pip install pandas`)
+4. Create a venv (PBL1 explained how to create a venv)

-You can either use your own dataset for this or [paralympics_raw.csv](data/paralympics_raw.csv) from the directory.
+5. Install pandas (PBL 1 explained how to add packages to a venv e.g. `pip install pandas`)

 ### Data